RoxenTHNDR/scripting_final_project/README.md

 ## Chapter 2

 The main focus of this week was on Array's and objects.
 I find these very interesting because they are extremely similar to Python.
 However when I first went through arrays in Python it went over my head.
 However now, I don't know if its because I have had more classes and understanding programing more but it just clicked.
 The assignment, found in the folder "Chapter2", was what I think really helped it cement how similar it is to python in just building the array's with a few differences.

+## Chapter 3

+The focus of our time in chapter 3 was both completing and getting us ready to build base programs on our own, such as this [hangman game](https://roxenthndr.github.io/scripting_final_project/Hangman/).
+I really enjoyed this chapter as it gave me a sense of accomplishment upon completing a few programs completely on my own, such as the Chapter3 folder within this repository.
+It may just be a basic find the average of the numbers imputed by the user, however it was creating the handling so that there were no errors that piqued my interest.
+At the point of writing this I have yet to completely start on the game that is assigned next week, however I am looking forward to completing that as well, I'm thinking of doing a cup and ball guessing game.